Baluch insurgent group claims responsibility for killing 14 in Pakistan

-QUETTA, Pakistan (Reuters) - A Baluch insurgent group on Thursday claimed responsibility for killing 14 people in southwest Pakistan, it said in a statement emailed to reporters and newspaper offices.
+QUETTA, Pakistan, April 18 (Reuters) - A Baluch insurgent group on Thursday claimed responsibility for killing 14 people in southwest Pakistan, it said in a statement emailed to reporters and newspaper offices.

 Unidentified gunmen killed 14 people they had kidnapped after pulling them off buses in the energy- and mineral-rich province of Baluchistan, long riven by violence and a stubborn insurgency by separatist groups and Islamist militants.